Reinstate the Sotheby's 2

 New Bond St, London.
 Fri 31 Jul 2015

-World marched noisily several times around the block at Sotheby's
+the World marched noisily several times around the block at Sotheby's

 demanding reinstatement of two cleaners sacked for protesting for proper

 sick pay, paid holidays and pensions.
-Short rallies at the front and rear entrances were
+Short rallies at the front and

-but after pressure two were allowed to work there again.
+protest, but after pressure two were allowed to work there again.
 But

 Broadcasting House, London.
 Fri 31 Jul 2015